Red cotton polka dot tie by Bull & Moose; suit is model’s own.

 Strictly vinyl DJ, champion selector, and owner of the best record store in Washington, DC, used and otherwise, Som Records.

-Got his start at Washington DC’s famous State of the Union club in the early 90’s.
-Hosted “Around the World in 80 Beats” on XM Satellite Radio for over two years.
-Has DJed in Madrid, Auckland, Philadelphia, Baltimore, Los Angeles, Atlanta, New York at that great house party you went to in Mount Pleasant back in ’95.
+Neal got his start at Washington DC’s famous State of the Union club in the early 90’s.
+He hosted “Around the World in 80 Beats” on XM Satellite Radio for over two years.
+He has DJed in Madrid, Auckland, Philadelphia, Baltimore, Los Angeles, Atlanta, New York at that great house party you went to in Mount Pleasant back in ’95.
 Venues played include the 9:30 Club, Nation, Metro Cafe, Black Cat Club, State of the Union, Science Club, The Bayou, Zanzibar, Bossa, Taste of DC and many more.

 [Neville C. also played a killer set of classic soul cuts at my own wedding and got the dancefloor jumping.
 What more proof do you need?]

 Read Neville C’s blog posts

 How often do you get on the mic?